Elie Lighthouse Things to do in the East Neuk of Fife

 Cellardyke is a hidden gem in the East Neuk of Fife, often overlooked by visitors.
 The harbour is only half a mile east of Anstruther.

 Cellardyke is not as easy to find from the main road as you can mistake it for an outskirt of Anstruther.
-The harbour town has been a designated conservation area since 1977 and has a beautifully preserved fishing harbour.
+The harbour town has been a designated conservation area since 1977.

-You can enjoy outstanding views from the dock with possible sightings of dolphins, seals, puffins, and gannets.
+You can enjoy outstanding views from the dock.
+There are chances to see dolphins, seals, puffins, and gannets.
 There is a platform next to the water so you can jump in.

 At one point in history, the harbour at Cellardyke was the busiest fishing port in Scotland.
-In 1898 a storm ruined Cellardyke harbour, which forced fleets to move to the more protected harbour at Anstruther.
+In 1898 a storm ruined Cellardyke harbour.
+The storm forced fleets to move to the more protected harbour at Anstruther.

 In Cellardyke, there is a natural tidal pool just beside the play park on the outskirts of the village.
-The tidal pool is very well maintained and popular with wild swimmers, canoeists, paddle boarders and swimmers.
+The tidal pool is very well maintained and popular with wild swimmers.

 Cellardyke Accommodation: Nautilus Cottage, The Lookout, Dragonfly